top of page

 Just as the enemy likes to create doubt in our mind about God, he deceives us about various other things in life.
 And he isn’t the only one.
 There will be those in our lives that will willingly lead us astray and there are times we even lie to ourselves.
 We may even repeat the lies that the enemy or others say to or about us.

-We are all prone to believe the negative about ourselves because it goes against what we would like to believe about ourselves.
+We are prone to believe the negative about ourselves, especially when it is said by someone we highly admire or someone we can’t stand.
+Maybe that is because those planted thoughts go against what we want to believe about ourselves.
 If we have straight hair we too readily believe that curly hair is more attractive.
-If we are short we believe it is better to be tall and those of us that are tall feel awkward as we tower over everyone around us and so either way we look at it we think we are missing out of what is best.
-We don’t understand the damage those kinds of thoughts can have on us, not only mentally but also spiritually.
+If we are short we believe it is better to be tall and those of us that are tall feel awkward as we tower over everyone around us and so either way we look at it, we think we are missing out of what is best.
+We don’t understand the damage those kinds of thoughts can have on us, not only mentally, but also spiritually.

 When we choose to believe that we aren’t as good as someone else because we don’t have one thing or another that we wish we had, we are doubting God’s goodness and believing the lie that He must love them more than He loves us because He has given them what we want.
 That could lead us to some very selfish thinking because it sets us to thinking that we deserve more than anyone else.